-If a Mexican family doesn’t go to the zocalo to watch the grito, they may host or go to a noche mexicana (Mexican night), a party where they listen to Mexican music, eat antojitos mexicanos, and maybe dress up in traditional clothes.
+If a Mexican family doesn’t go to the zocalo to watch the grito on September 15, they may host or go to a noche mexicana (Mexican night), a party where they listen to Mexican music, eat traditional food (antojitos mexicanos) and maybe dress up in traditional clothing.

 It’s a big holiday in Mexico, and everyone has the day off on the 16th.
 Some fortunate folks – government workers like me – get more days off for a long weekend.